Achieving the SDGs Creating New Value through Wood Buildings October 5, 2021

 Shimizu will continue to progress the popularization of wood buildings company-wide, and want to use this as an opportunity to switch to a circular economy, and lead to a future of zero-carbon society.

-The information posted here is the current information on the date of posting.
+The information posted here is the current information on October 5, 2021.

 Please be aware that this information may have changed by the time you view it.